Mumtaz Sorcar

-Mumtaz Sorcar (born 15 September) is an Indian actress and model.
+Mumtaz Sorcar (born 15 September) is an Indian actress who works primarily in the Bengali cinema.
 She is the daughter of the magician PC Sorcar Junior and Joysri Sorcar.
-Mumtaz started her career with a music video for singer Mehreen from Bangladesh.
-She played in the 2010 Bengali film 033, directed by Birsa Dasgupta.

-Education and activities
+Her first major role was in the 2010 film 033.
+In addition to Bengali cinema industry, she has also starred in various roles in Bollywood and Tamil cinema.

+Personal life

 Her schooling was from Modern High School for Girls, Kolkata.
-She completed her BA.LLB from South Calcutta Law College under Calcutta University.
+She completed her LLB from South Calcutta Law College under Calcutta University.

 Her hobby is playing sports and as an athlete, she was trained in boxing at a South Kolkata Club under the auspices of the Bengal Amateur Boxing Federation.
 She also underwent training in judo and is a YMCA gold medalist in shot put.
 Mumtaz is also a classical jazz dancer.

 Career

 Her debut film was 033, which was directed by Birsha Dasgupta.
 She appeared in Shoumik Sen's No Problem in the initial days of her film career.
-She signed many Tollywood films thereafter and The film is currently in post-production and is set to be released in 2012.

-2010
+She appeared in multiple Bengali films thereafter.

-She got a role in the Bengali film Musalmanir Galpo (The Story of the Muslim Girl).
-She played a Hindu girl "Kamala", who was abducted by the notorious dacoit "Madhumallar" in the film and transforms into a courageous "Meherjaan" after being rescued and trained by the philanthropist Habir Khan.
-The film is based on the last story Rabindranath Tagore wrote.
-Biplab Chatterjee was one of her co-stars.
+She played a pivotal role in the Bengali film Musalmanir Galpo.
+She played a Hindu girl "Kamala", who was abducted by a notorious dacoit "Madhumallar" and she later transformed into a courageous "Meherjaan" after being rescued and trained by philanthropist Habir Khan.
+The film is based on the last story written by Rabindranath Tagore wrote.
+Sorcar's next film was 033.
+It is about a group of youngsters who form a music band and name it after the city's STD code (033).

-Then, she followed up with 033, which was a joint venture between Moxie Group and NDTV Imagine.
-It was a film about a group of youngsters who form a bangla band and named it after the city's STD code (033).
-She played "Ria".
-The music in the film was scored by Chandrabindoo (band).
-Her co-stars in the film included Swastika Mukherjee, Parambrata Chatterjee, Sabyasachi Chakrabarty and Rudranil Ghosh.

-2011

-2011 saw her in the Telefilms Kolkatar Jongole and Rajbarir Rahasya, based on the famous adventure series Kakababu, by Sunil Gangopadhyay.
-Future releases are in slot in the corresponding series.
-These Telefilms are produced by Mahua Films.

-2012

-2012 started with a big hit for her, with the success of Bhooter Bhabishyat.
-The portrayal of a die-hard romantic young girl "Koel" added another feather to her crown.
-Her co-actors included Parambrata Chatterjee, Sabyasachi Chakrabarty, Swastika Mukherjee and Mir.

-Her next film Kanchenjunga Express is of the suspense Thriller (genre).
-The story revolves around the character "Nandini", who works for a NGO and is married 3 times and dies under mysterious circumstances.
-The film is directed by Arnab Ghosh and was scheduled to be released mid June '12.

-2013

-She has also appeared in the film Atmogopan, by Somnath Sen. Mumtaz plays the character "Anu", Subhash Chatterjee essays her father.